Singing Performance Certificate & Diploma Exams

 6. Submit your recording and program notes for marking.

-ACVA’s Level 1 Associate Diploma is the perfect entry point for singers with some experience, who are developing their skills at an early professional level.
+ACVA’s Associate Diploma is the perfect entry point for singers with some experience, who are developing their skills at an early professional level.

 Program notes (2x A4 pages maximum)